 This is not true, unless at the same time that you are watching your TV in the caravan, someone will be watching or recording live TV or watching or downloading BBC programmes on iPlayer at your main licensed address.

 Remember, that includes your series recordings of Coronation Street, Eastenders, Match of the Day, Britain’s Got Talent, or any other of your favourite shows.

-If you don’t need a licence for your static caravan complete a non-simultaneous use declaration form and that will be the end of your worries.
+If you think you don’t need a licence for your static caravan let TV Licensing know and that should be the end of your worries.